sulu/sulu-docs/reference/content-types/single_snippet_selection.rst

     * - types
       - string
       - If set, only snippets of the type can be selected.
+    * - default
+      - string
+      - If set, the default snippet of the given area will be used as fallback value if no snippet is selected.
     * - loadExcerpt
       - boolean
-      - If set to true, the taxonomies information of the snippet is loaded into a "taxonomies" property
+      - If set to true, the taxonomies information of the snippet is loaded into a "taxonomies" property.
     * - item_disabled_condition
       - string
       - Allows to set a `jexl`_ expression that evaluates if an item should be displayed as disabled.